Morris Sheppard: Sheppard–Towner Maternity and Infancy Protection Act of 1921

-Co-sponsored by Morris Sheppard and Horace Mann Towner, the Sheppard–Towner Act of 1921 provided Federal matching funds for services aimed to reduce maternal and infant mortality.
+Co-sponsored by Sheppard and Horace Mann Towner, the Sheppard–Towner Act of 1921 provided Federal matching funds for services aimed to reduce maternal and infant mortality.
 The funding included: midwife training; visiting nurses for pregnant women and new mothers; distribution of nutrition and hygiene information; health clinics, doctors and nurses, for pregnant women, mothers and children.

 Federal Credit Union Act of 1934

-Senator Morris Sheppard and Congressman Wright Patman are considered the fathers of the Federal Credit Union Act of 1934.
+Senator Sheppard and Congressman Wright Patman are considered the fathers of the Federal Credit Union Act of 1934.
 Sheppard was the act's author.
 The bill had stalled in the United States House of Representatives, considerably shortening the time the United States Senate had to pass the final version.
 Rather than sending the bill to a conference committee, Sheppard asked the Senate to pass the bill unanimously without reading the bill or the amendments.
 The bill passed the Senate unanimously.
 The Morris Sheppard Credit Union in Texarkana, Texas carries the Senator's name, while the institution's local credit union chapter is named after Congressman Patman.